markis/jest-ratchet/README.md

 By default, Jest-Ratchet is aggressive with updating coverage thresholds.
 Every time your coverage ticks up by 0.01%, the coverageThreshold is updated.
 There are a couple of options dampen this behavior.

-- ratchetPercentagePadding (number): keeps the threshold below the measured coverage, allowing wiggle room
+- tolerance (number): keeps the threshold below the measured coverage, allowing wiggle room. default: 0 tolerance
-- floorPct (boolean): round down to the nearest integer
+- roundDown (boolean): round down to the nearest integer. default: false

-There's also a _timeout (number)_ option, the number of milliseconds to wait for changes.
-The default is to wait forever.
+- timeout (number): the number of milliseconds to wait for to the Jest coverage json summary. default: wait indefinitely

 Here's how to pass configuration to Jest-Ratchet, per the [Jest documentation](https://jestjs.io/docs/en/configuration.html#reporters-array-modulename-modulename-options)